skulia15/Web-Services/README.md

 tested
 * Assert - this section asserts that all the post conditions are valid after the given method being tested has executed

+## Validating models
+Can use: System.ComponentModel.DataAnnotations

+Data annotations has a range of attributes to decorate properties of model classes such as:
+* MinLength / MaxLength
+* Range
+* RegularExpression
+* Display / DisplayFormat
+* DataType
+* Required
+* Compare

+We can make the fields that
+have a default value that isn´t null nullable!
+We do that by adding a question mark at the end of the dataType.
+* By doing this they will receive a default value of null if they aren´t present in the model that is sent in with the POST request

+## Exceptions